-The Tololo Environmental page updates automatically every few seconds and contains weather data as well as DIMM seeing measured at the observatory.
+The Tololo Environmental page (internal access only) updates automatically every few seconds and contains weather data as well as DIMM seeing measured at the observatory.
 It also displays the Night Almanac.
 It is a useful tool monitor the environmental conditions during the night and the altitude of the Sun.
 Keep an eye on the wind.
 You may want to close the louver windows around the dome floor if the winds increases above 15 mph.

 Clouds can be monitored using the all-sky infrared camera RASICAM (run rasicam.sh in a terminal in observer2) and the Tololo external webcam which looks South (optical) .